 By using a service account token, you can:

 Create multiple tokens for different uses or integrations in order to manage each separately

 Ensure seamless integrations even when employees change roles or close their Snyk accounts, for example.

-Roles are only for service accounts on the group level, are only for paid accounts, and are currently in closed beta.
-Please contact us at firstname.lastname@example.org if you're interested.
+Roles are only for service accounts on the group level, and are only for paid accounts.

 Service accounts cannot currently be used for GitHub integrations.